michaelberks/madym_cxx/README.md

 2. Open the CMake GUI, set *Where is the source code* to the **madym_cxx** repository you have just cloned, and *Where to build the binaries* to the binary directory you have just created.
 3. Click configure, and select the compiler (*eg* Visual Studio 14 2015 Win64) from the list of available compilers.
 4. After running compiler checks, an error should return as it won't be able to find Boost (if you built Boost from source).
     * Tick the Advanced checkbox to see the Boost fields.
-Don't worry about setting *Boost_DIR* but set the paths to the debug/release versions of the filesystem, system, program_options and unit-test libraries and *Boost_INCLUDE_DIR* to the root boost directory (which should contain a directory *boost*, in which the source code headers for each libraries are contained)
+Don't worry about setting *Boost_DIR* but set the paths to the debug/release versions of the filesystem, system, program_options and test libraries and *Boost_INCLUDE_DIR* to the root boost directory (which should contain a directory *boost*, in which the source code headers for each libraries are contained)
 5. Click configure again, and this time no errors should be returned.
 Click Generate to make the project files.

 ### Linux/MacOS